Corporate Governance

 3.Evaluation results and initiatives for the future

-• It was confirmed that all the systems that support the composition, operation, deliberations/reports and the supervision of business execution of the Board Meeting were functioning properly and that the effectiveness of the Board Meeting was ensured.
-It was also confirmed that the measures taken based on the items for improvement identified in the evaluation of the effectiveness of the Board Meeting in the previous fiscal year had been implemented properly.
+• It was confirmed that all the systems that support the composition, operation, deliberations/reports and the supervision of business execution of the Board of Directors were functioning properly and that the effectiveness of the Board of Directors was ensured.
+It was also confirmed that the measures taken based on the items for improvement identified in the evaluation of the effectiveness of the Board of Directors in the previous fiscal year had been implemented properly.

-• To steadily achieve “stronger corporate governance” to foster sustainable growth and enhance medium- to long-term corporate value set forth in “TechnoAmenity for the Future-I” launched in fiscal 2022, we are currently making the following efforts:
+• To steadily achieve “stronger corporate governance” to foster sustainable growth and enhance medium- to long-term corporate value set forth in mid-term management plan launched in FY2025, we are currently making the following efforts:

 Outline of the executive remuneration system